I'm a serious musician and audio has been important to me since the 1960s. This system is my third major upgrade in the last 40 years.

 I am posting here as to maintain my direction of the original post.
 I will do a redirect there but answer you more specifically below.
 The post is not so much about my system as to find out what others have done.

-I am sold on the extra resolution horns provide.
-Mind you, I am not letting my Wilsons go.
-I plan to stay with them.
-I live in Aruba.
-To get a dealer to voice the speakers would cost thousands.
-I did a farely good job having worked in the business while in college.
-I have some musician friends who helped and a few audio friends have come over who are manufacturers.
 The speakers were moved back and were brought foward 1 inch at a time to optimize sound.
 This wasn't done w.
 1 speaker off but still.
 In addition I have spent a great deal of time determining the zone of neutrality of the room.
 And from within that zone taped the floor and moved the speakers around within that zone.
 Listened and then repeated moving the speakers.
 This was over months and with great attention.
 The Wilsons don't have any lack of detail per say.
 They just get congested at louder levels and feel louder.
 While horns don't and don't feel louder.
 Hard to explain.
 Mind you I hate most horns so that will tell you where I am coming from.
 Wilson came out w. a new midrange in the new X2.2.
 I have not heard it, but it is proprietary in some way.
 Also, it is described as having less distortion, & playing louder while seeming more relaxed.
 Every dynamic driver tries to emulate a horn's speed and detail.
 My speakers are 8 feet out into the room & 2-3 feet from one side wall and the other wall is a challenge.
 My listening position is 12 feet from th speakers which are roughly 12 feet apart.
 It wasn't done based on making a triangle.
 It was determined by 1st removing congestion from the bass.
 2nd, optimizing vertical dispersion of the highs based on my height (not some of my shorter friends), and 3rd was image width while maintaining center fill.
 Quite tricky & time consuming You do not hear the speakers in my room.
 That is as far as a large speaker can actually disappear.
 One other aspect of the room is the ceiling height & beams.
 My ceiling is very high, spanning between 12 & 16 feet.
 If you are ever in Aruba you can come by to evaluate.
 I do want to erect an additional side wall to balance my room.
 It will need to be removable.
 I don't believe in too much room treatement.
 I like the room slightly live.

 Interesting, if I apply those adjustments then it reduces the dip and reduces the steepness of the roll-off below 31.5Hz; however, that's not my meter.
 Mine is a later version with digital readout.